horychen/snippets/README.md

 # CCS 10: shortcuts
 - Ctrl+O will open mini-outline window for you to navigate.
-- Ctrl+G to search text.
+- Ctrl+G to search text and replace.

 # CCS 10: no core is connected bug
 (Original Text is missing in Earthquick)